 Deliveroo IPO Platform: A 6-Week Sprint

-Rebuilding an investment platform from Vue to React in 6 weeks while delivering 50,000+ registrations and £50M in investments for one of the UK's biggest IPOs
+Rebuilding an investment platform from Vue to React in 6 weeks while delivering 50,000+ registrations and £50M in investments for one of the UK's biggest IPOs.

 - Company